Nava-Labs/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 3. The first working app on EOS EVM and has active users.
 4. Bring more than 2000+ transactions on average per day since launch
 5. Bring $150,000+ volume daily accross Neutroswap V2 DEX
-6. The first project that triggers influencers to look at EOS EVM
+6. The first project that triggers influencers to explore and talk about EOS EVM

-By supporting Neutroswap as a catalyst project, ENF can help to attract the attention of other EVM developers and encourage them to build on EOS EVM.
-This can lead to an influx of proposals seeking grants, which would be a welcome problem for ENF to have.
-However, the most important thing is to generate traction, volume, TVL, and attract more users, especially builders, to the EOS EVM ecosystem.
-With ENF's support, we can continue to lead the charge and set the standard for innovation and growth in EOS EVM.
+We're committed to continuing this momentum and pushing the boundaries of what's possible on EOS EVM.
+With ENF's support, we believe that we can take Neutroswap and the EOS EVM ecosystem to new heights.
 Thank you for considering our proposal

 Links:
 - Website: https://neutroswap.io/